 Having family goals will keep your family bonded as a strong, cohesive unit.
 Have a goal-setting meeting with your family to get suggestions from every person on possible goals they would like to work on to improve your family in some way.

 Narrow your list down to 1-3 goals and track your progress on them by making them into SMART goals.
 Doing this each year will help your family continue to improve as a small group for each other and for the community in which you live.

-Connie Stemmle is a professional editor, freelance writer and ghostwriter.
-She holds a BS in Marketing and a Master’s Degree in Social Work.
-When she is not writing, Connie is either spending time with her 4-year-old daughter, running, or making efforts in her community to promote social justice.
+Connie Mathers is a professional editor and freelance writer.
+She holds a Bachelor's Degree in Marketing and a Master’s Degree in Social Work.
+When she is not writing, Connie is either spending time with her daughter and two dogs, running, or working at her full-time job as a social worker in Richmond, VA.